jcvviljoen/php-stability-metrics/README.md

 If you would like to contribute to the project, please follow the steps below:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/feature-name`).
-3. Make the necessary changes (remember to write tests!).
+2. Make the necessary changes (remember to write tests!).
-4. Commit your changes (`git commit -am 'Add new feature'`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
-5. Create a new Pull Request.
+4. Create a new Pull Request.
-6. Wait for feedback and approval.
+5. Wait for feedback and approval.
-7. Once approved, the changes will be merged.
+6. Once approved, the changes will be merged.
-8. Celebrate your contribution!
+7. Celebrate your contribution! 🎉

 ### New plugins